 During service, the medical officers are available to answer your questions, and you may always feel free to contact them by phone, text message, email, or in person if you feel you have a physical, emotional, or other problem that relates to your health or well-being.
 You will have physicals at mid-service and at the end of your service, and can be seen by your medical officer on an as-needed basis.
 Additional medical care is available at local hospitals.
 If you develop a serious medical problem during your service, the medical officer will consult with the Office of Health Services in Washington, D.C., or a regional medical officer.
 If you cannot receive the care you need in-country, you will be transported to a Peace Corps-approved regional medical facility or the U.S. Read more about the Peace Corps’ approach to health.

 Health Issues In-Country

-Infectious diarrhea, dengue fever, Zika and Chikungunya are among the illnesses that are widely found in Costa Rica.
+Infectious diarrhea, Dengue fever, Zika and Chikungunya are among common illnesses in Costa Rica.
 Malaria has recently been identified in specific areas of the country.
-Not all of these diseases can be prevented through vaccinations or preventive health measures and Volunteers are advised to keep exposure to mosquitos to a minimum.
+Volunteers are advised to reduce exposure to mosquitos and will be provided with a mosquito net, insect repellent and other prevention recommendations.
 Immunizations are required for all Volunteers in Costa Rica and are kept current during their tour.
-The Peace Corps medical officer will determine your immunization and medication needs based on your medical history and site assignment.
+The Peace Corps medical officer will determine your medication needs based on your medical history and site assignment.
 For Volunteers assigned to areas where malaria is found, taking an antimalarial medication and sleeping inside a mosquito net are mandatory.